 Sound enters a hearing aid through holes in the case called microphone ports.
 Once amplified, the sound leaves the instrument by way of a sound tube which delivers the hearing aid’s output into the ear canal.

 Normal function stops if the microphone’s input port or the hearing aid’s output tube becomes clogged.

-For BTE hearing aids (ie. the Hear Clear brand products such as the HCX or HCR2), the sound tubes often get clogged and require maintenance to unblock them.
+For BTE hearing aids, the sound tubes often get clogged and require maintenance to unblock them.
 On RIC hearing aids (ie. Sonic Cheer), the wax guard protecting the speaker inside the tube often gets clogged instead and requires cleaning or changing.

 Frequent visual inspections are important.
 Most owners’ manuals have helpful diagrams identifying where sound enters and exits the hearing aid.
-Inside of the case that the hearing aids arrived in, is a brush/wax-loop tool designed to clean the openings.
+Inside the case your the hearing aids arrived in you'll find a brush/wax-loop tool designed to clean the openings.
 Use the brush to clean the microphone ports and the wax-loop to clean the end of the soundtube.
-There is also a piece of thread-like plastic that fits inside of the sound tube and can be used to clear any blockages.
+There is also a piece of thread-like plastic that fits inside the sound tube and can be used to clear any blockages.